Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 ## Installation and configuration of the Ethereum client Geth

-You can download the latest version stable version of geth from [Github](https://github.com/ethereum/go-ethereum/releases), installation is  as simple as extracting geth.exe from your chosen OS.
+You can download the latest version stable version of geth from [Github](https://github.com/ethereum/go-ethereum/releases), the installation is  as simple as extracting geth.exe from your chosen OS.

 If you are using a Mac or Linux you can also use Homebrew or PPA.